2018 Strasbourg attack: Attack

+Chekatt then escaped in the direction of Neudorf and Place de l'Étoile, taking a taxi cab at Place des Moulins; the driver was unharmed and reported to the police having taken an armed and wounded man.
+Chekatt ordered him to drive to Neudorf.
+His testimony allowed the police to identify the gunman, as the man bragged about killing 10 people and having a grenade at home.
+During the drive, Chekatt asked the driver to treat his bleeding.
+The driver stopped the car at Rue de Belfort to retrieve tissues from the trunk at 20:08.
+Chekatt exited the taxi cab and took the tissues before walking away towards Rue de Saint-Dié.
+Chekatt walked west towards the tunnel of Rue de la Kaltau.
+In the tunnel, Chekatt encountered members of the National Police.
+The police fired a shot at him as he turned to run towards Rue d'Épinal at 20:15.
+At Rue d'Épinal, more police officers showed up and opened fire at Chekatt.
+Chekatt fired back at the officers before running away.
+The police would lose sight of him, starting a 49-hour manhunt.

+Two days after the attack, Chekatt's gun was revealed to be a Modèle 1892 revolver which he obtained illegally on the day of the attack.

-Initially, 350 men of the security forces hunted for Chekatt, supported by air units.
-Five hundred more men joined the next day, with a further 1,300 planned to join as reinforcements.
+Initially, 350 personnel of the security forces hunted for Chekatt, supported by air units.
+Five hundred more personnel joined the next day, with a further 1,300 planned to join as reinforcements.
 The incident led to the closure of locations around the city, including the European Parliament building.
 Police used Twitter to relay information to the public.
 The French government raised their security threat level to the highest possible as the search continued, though Justice Minister Nicole Belloubet stated on Public Sénat that a state of emergency would not be declared for the incident.
 Five thousand people were stranded in a sports facility used as temporary shelter, and the European Parliament was put on lockdown.
 President Antonio Tajani tweeted that the European Parliament "will not be intimidated by terrorist or criminal attacks" and will "continue to work and react, strengthened by freedom and democracy against terrorist violence".
 The incident was declared an act of terrorism by French authorities.

 Victims

 Five people were killed; two died at the scene and three others in hospital, while 11 others were injured, four critically.
 The first of the dead to be identified was a 45-year-old male tourist from Thailand who was shot multiple times and died at the scene.
 He was on holiday with his wife, who was also shot, but survived.
-The others were a French 61-year-old former bank employee; a 45-year-old local male mechanic and Muslim originally from Afghanistan who died two days later, Antonio Megalizzi, a 29-year-old journalist from Italy covering the European Parliament plenary session, who died on 14 December; and Barto Pedro Orent-Niedzielski, a 36-year-old French-Polish national who died on 16 December.
+The others were a French 61-year-old former bank employee; a 44-year-old local male mechanic and Muslim originally from Afghanistan who died two days later, Antonio Megalizzi, a 29-year-old journalist from Italy covering the European Parliament plenary session, who died on 14 December; and Barto Pedro Orent-Niedzielski, a 36-year-old French-Polish national who died on 16 December.